This was my immediate reaction when I discovered there’s an entire museum in Amsterdam dedicated to street art and graffiti:

 And here’s the Cranio mural at STRAAT:

 The mural at STRAAT is larger, more complex, and much easier to stand back and appreciate.
-But the mural in London is more meaningful and authentic — it’s a public statement in a public place, not a piece of art under glass.
+But the mural in London is more meaningful and authentic because it’s there for everyone, not just those with the money and leisure time to visit a museum.
+Passersby will judge the work and its message on its own merits instead of being told by someone else that it’s A Very Important Piece of Art.

 I Have Come to Praise STRAAT, Not to Bury It